-As Clear Blue's recurring revenue begins to grow, particularly through the launch of its EaaS offering, fewer sales will show up as near-term one-time revenue.
-With EaaS for Illumient in North America, Clear Blue has seen that 40% of each sale is now prepaid deferred revenue that is recognized over time, typically over 3 years.
-As a result, Clear Blue reports on bookings.
+As Clear Blue's recurring revenue begins to grow, particularly through the launch of its EaaS offering, fewer sales will be recognized as near-term one-time revenue.
+With EaaS for Illumient in North America, Clear Blue has seen that approximately 40% of our sales in that segment are now prepaid deferred revenue that is recognized rateably over time, typically over three years.
+As a result, Clear Blue reports on bookings, which represent the current dollar value for future products and services, for which some cash has been received from customers, but will be recognized as revenue in future periods.